jfree/jfreechart/README.md

 Building JFreeChart
 -------------------
 You can build JFreeChart using either Ant or Maven.
-The build requires JDK 1.8.0_40 or later.
-If you do not require JavaFX support, then you can build JFreeChart using JDK 1.6.0 or later.
+The build requires JDK 1.6.0 or later.
+If you require JavaFX support, then you will ne

 #### Ant
 Using Ant you can build JFreeChart using the following command (issued from the root directory of the project):